Courtroom decorum an issue with video conferencing

 He stopped a hearing to tell one of the parties to put her dogs out of the room.
 He's also told one attorney to pull over his car and stop so they could have the hearing, Scott said.

-Scott said circuit judges sent notices to attorneys the requirements and expectations for video conferencing court are the same as being in a courtroom.
-He believes it's important to maintain the traditional rules in court.
+Scott said circuit judges sent notices to attorneys telling them that the requirements and expectations for video conferencing in court are the same as being in a courtroom.
+He believes it's important to maintain the traditional courtroom rules.

 "It's coat and tie attire," Schrantz said of the dress code for male attorneys.
 "It's a hearing, and just because attorneys are sitting at their desks, it doesn't mean the same rules do not apply."